 As a CAS user, you may have questions about how candidates apply to your programs, and how Liaison processes applicant files.
 This guide explains these and provides more insight into the back-end processes.
-If you have any questions about the topics below, contact your Account Manager.
+If you have any questions about the topics below, contact a member of your account team.

 You can review the applicant experience by creating a test application in the Applicant Portal.
 When accessing your CAS's application, create a new account and add "test" to your name (e.g., TestJohn TestDoe).
-For assistance or questions, contact your Account Manager.
+For assistance or questions, contact a member of your account team.

-You can also review the Centralized Application Service: Your Admissions Management Solution course, available on the On-demand Courses page.
+You can also review the Centralized Application Service: Your Admissions Management Solution course, accessible in Liaison Academy.
 This course reviews the benefits of joining a CAS and an applicant's journey through the CAS application.

 As a high-level overview, applicants typically follow this process: